tasket/wyng-backup/README.md

 |__qubes-ssh:__//vm-name:me@example.com[:port][/path]  | SSH server via a Qubes VM

-`--compression` accepts the forms `type` or `type:level`.
-The three types available are `zstd` (zstandard), plus `zlib` and `bz2` (bzip2).
-Note that Wyng will only default to `zstd` when the 'python3-zstd' package is installed; otherwise it will fall back to the less capable `zlib`. (default=zstd:3)

-`--hashtype` accepts a value of either _'blake2b'_ or _'hmac-sha256'_ (default).
-The digest size is 256 bits.

-`--chunk-factor` sets the pre-compression data chunk size used within the destination archive.
-Accepted range is an integer exponent from '1' to '6', resulting in a chunk size of 64kB for factor '1', 128kB for factor '2', 256kB for factor '3' and so on.
-To maintain a good space efficiency and performance balance, a factor of '2' or greater is suggested for archives that will store volumes larger than about 100GB. (default=2)

-`--encrypt` selects the encryption cipher/mode.
-See _Testing_ section for description of choices.

-Note that _encrypt, compression, hashtype_ and _chunk-factor_ cannot be changed for an archive once it is initialized.

-### General Options

 `--local`

 Takes one of two forms: Either the source volume group and pool as 'vgname/poolname'